scoutapp/ruby_server_timing/README.md

 #### Ruby on Rails

-By default, server timing response times are sent in non-development environments.
-In production, __the headers must be explicitly enabled__ by calling `ServerTiming::Auth.ok!`:
+Server timing response headers are sent in non-production environments.
+In production, __the headers must be enabled explicitly__ by calling `ServerTiming::Auth.ok!`:

 ```ruby
 # app/controllers/application_controller.rb